-- (b) (Continued) - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of the employees of the Group or an entity related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a group of which it is a part, provides key management personnel services to the Group or to the Company's parent.
+- (b) (Continued) - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a group of which it is a part, provides key management personnel services to the Company or to the Company's parent.